 When to see a doctor:

-Those of us at a certain age, have already had a lipid panel or lipid profile done.
-However, if you haven’t you need to have the lipid panel completed to know your results/baseline cholesterol test, then retested at least every five years.
+Those of us at a certain age have already had a lipid panel or lipid profile done.
+However, if you haven’t done so, you must complete the lipid panel to know your results/baseline cholesterol test, then retest at least every five years.
 If your results aren’t within desirable ranges, your doctor may recommend more frequent measurements.
-Your doctor may also suggest you have more frequent tests if you have a family history of high cholesterol, heart disease or other risk factors, such as smoking, diabetes (see Sugar Appeal post) or high blood pressure (see Silent But Deadly Post).
+Your doctor may also suggest you have more frequent tests if you have a family history of high cholesterol, heart disease, or other risk factors, such as smoking, diabetes (see Sugar Appeal post), or high blood pressure (see Silent But Deadly Post).

 Blood levels for LDL Cholesterol (not total cholesterol):